-"Wake up and smell the pig's den, will you?"
+"Wake up and smell the pig's den."
 Hollered the noble woman stalking angrily in front.
-"Everyone talks shit about everyone.
-This includes the king and queen, deal with it."
+"Not everyone is a fan of the king and queen."

 Kaname caressed his trimmed and sculpted jaw line.
 "Such nuisance can't be prevented, I wager."

 "Wager all you want."
-Yuuki nodded over her shoulder, "No one cares."
+Yuki nodded over her shoulder.

 He smirked sinisterly at her brown head and met her pace.
-"So why did you refuse my offer?"
+"Why did you refuse my offer?"

 Peevishly she eyed him and said in that razor, flat tone that knocked the back of his knees.
 "Ask your mother."

 "What can I do?"
-Yuuki resumed without glancing at the acrimonious pureblood on her right.
-"It's a born habit, too late changing it now."
+Yuki resumed without glancing at the acrimonious pureblood on her right.
+"It's a born habit.
+Too late changing it now."
 She was silent afterwards for a second and gave him a look.
 "Why haven't you disappeared yet?
 You can't come with me."